hungao/kendo-docs/AngularJS/the-grid-widget.md

 - `data` — the selected data items (array of models);

+> Note: `selected` is a jQuery object which references DOM elements.
+As of AngularJS 1.2.24 this is disallowed in
+> template expressions “[for security reasons](https://docs.angularjs.org/error/$parse/isecdom)”.
+The following will
+> *not* work with Angular 1.2.24:
+>
+>     k-on-change="myChangeHandler(selected)"
+>
+> The workaround is to pass it in an object or in an array, for example:
+>
+>     k-on-change="myChangeHandler({ selected: selected })"
+>
+> Obviously, the handler function needs to take that into account.

 When the grid is not in multiple selection mode, the `data` above will not be an array but a single data item, and that item is also accessible as `dataItem`.

 When cell selection is allowed, an additional `columns` variable will be present.
 It is an array containing the indexes of the columns where cells are selected.